 7. Attend the Group classes and the Practice parties

 Don’t wait, jump in the water.
-Join the fun of group environment.
-Finding more people that share the same passion as you.
-Dance, laugh, have fun and enjoy together.
+Join the fun of a group environment.
+Find more people that share the same passion as you.
+Dance, laugh, have fun and enjoy your time together.
 Even after the most stressful day, dance will change and make you better.
 Two left feet?
 No problem, everyone starts from somewhere.
 In a group class or practice party you will find the support from not only the dance instructors, but advanced students as well.

 8. Watch Youtube

 Find the best dance couple/competition on Youtube and watch it.
 You can find thousand of thousand of hours of great dancing.
 Look for the pro/professional dance, for example: Waltz dance pro competition or use the words, championship/scholarship like: “foxtrot championship.”